ranchodeluxe/osm-export-ops/README.md

     ```bash
     $ cd osm-export-ops/
-    # NOTE: i'm creating the VM with administrative rights (sudo) so Vagrant can proxy host port 80 nicely, you should do the same
+    # NOTE: i'm creating the VM with administrative rights (sudo)
+    # so that Vagrant can proxy host port 80 nicely, you should do the same
-    $ sudo vagrant up
+    $ sudo -E vagrant up
     ```

 0. The `osm-export-tool2` repository should be inside the `/dev` directory so you can edit the files locally.